0xC0000054/gmic-8bf/Readme.md

 A filter plug-in for Adobe® Photoshop®* and other compatible software that interacts with [G'MIC-Qt](https://github.com/c-koi/gmic-qt).

+The latest version can be downloaded from the [Releases](https://github.com/0xC0000054/gmic-8bf/releases) tab.

 ## Installation

 1. Close your host application.